Arch-Network/arch-sdk/README.md

 # Arch Network SDK

-This repository contains the SDK, Program, Test SDK, and Token modules for the Arch Network.
+This repository contains the SDK, Program, Test SDK, Token, and Associated Token Account modules for the Arch Network.